pwaring/cv/cv.md

     Software Support Officer, December 2013 - June 2015

-    - Maintained and developed internal infrastructure and software as part of a small team.
+    - Maintained and developed internal infrastructure and software as part of a team.
     - Provided cover in laboratories for academic staff due to timetable clashes, illness etc.
     - Provided student-facing support and contributed to teaching materials.
     - Developed testing environments to match production, using Vagrant and VirtualBox.